At a Glance

 3. Understand the ensuing processes, including permits and fees, to build an ADU on any particular parcel.

-Symbium's BUILD portal for SF is available to the public at https://build.symbium.com/adu/sanfrancisco
+Symbium's Build portal for San Francisco and other jurisdictions is available to the public at https://build.symbium.com

-Initially launched to streamline the ADU process for cities, Symbium's BUILD portal also supports commercial business zoning so anyone can instantly visualize where in a jurisdiction a specific business type is allowed (i.e. show me where in San Francisco a 2nd floor chain cafe is permitted).
+Initially launched to streamline the ADU process for cities, Symbium also supports commercial business zoning so anyone can instantly visualize where a specific business type is allowed (i.e. where in San Francisco a 2nd floor chain cafe is permitted).

 Who Should Consider?